 Are you possibly struggling with hair loss or hair thinning?
-At Intermountain Aesthetics MD Spa, we offer a hair restoration service called Platelet Rich Plasma or PRP.
+There is a hair restoration service called Platelet Rich Plasma or PRP.
 This is suitable for both men and women who struggle with hair loss.
 It is a state of the art, non-surgical, totally natural alternative medical procedure.
 This is only a three step process in which we will discuss in further detail later on in this article.

 PRP therapy injections trigger natural hair growth and maintain it by increasing blood supply to the hair follicle and increasing the thickness of the hair shaft.
 This treatment has been around since the 1980’s and has been used for problems such as healing injured tendons, ligaments and muscles.

 As mentioned before this therapy is a three step process that requires these treatments 4-6 weeks apart.
 After you’ve completed treatment, you’ll need maintenance every 4-6 months.

 Your blood is drawn, typically in the arm by a phlebotomist and is put into a centrifuge.
 This centrifuge machine in the medical lab will spin the tubes of blood rapidly to separate the fluids of different densities.

 After about a 10 minute spin in the centrifuge, your blood will have seperated into 3 layers: Platelet-poor plasma, Platelet-rich plasma, and red blood cells.